DumbPrograms/PrintDmpStack/README.md

         This arg is directly passed to dbgeng.

     2. Symbol paths:
-        Semicolon-separated list of folders to the possible symbols (.pdb files) for the crashed application.
+        Semicolon-separated list of folders to the possible symbols for the crashed application.
         This arg is directly passed to dbgeng.

     3. Output format: